Answered: How Fin Design Affects Board Performance

 You will notice some fins are flat on the inside and some are concave or cupped.

 The flatter inside foil will help you control speed but not really help on generating speed as much as a foiled fin.

-In a nut shell, you don't need as much foil with a bigger wave because it already creates speed for you, but with a smaller a wave, the increased foil will help generate more speed, and it will help you from rail to rail.
+In a nutshell, you don't need as much foil with a bigger wave because it already creates speed for you, but with a smaller a wave, the increased foil will help generate more speed, and it will help you from rail to rail.

 Outside of the template, the FLEX of the fin plays a large role.
 Flex is the movement of the fin laterally.
-On bigger waves you need more hold to stay in the face of the wave so you don't need much flex, as flex would cause less hold in that situation.
+On bigger waves, you need more hold to stay in the face of the wave so you don't need much flex, as flex would cause less hold in that situation.
 You need more flex in smaller waves so that when you turn, the fins will flex then snap back to their natural position, giving you a "spring" like effect and more power out of the turn; helping you to get back into the wave faster.

-When choosing your next wakesurf board, make sure the manufacture offers removable fins that you can upgrade to a higher performance fin when you're ready to take it to the next level.
+When choosing your next wakesurf board, make sure the manufacturer offers removable fins that you can upgrade to a higher performance fin when you're ready to take it to the next level.
 Doomswell Wakesurf boards come standard with Futures Fin system and can be customized to other removable systems such as FCS, Fin-s, Etc.

-Along with your fins, grip is another detail affecting performance.
+Along with your fins, the grip is another detail affecting performance.
 If you can't grip, you can't ride.
 Check out "Wax vs Traction" to learn more.